 When we talk about types of veneers we have to consider their many options.
 There are different materials like porcelain veneers, zirconium veneers, composite veneers, etc.

 There are permanent veneers and temporary veneers.
 Also, the material affects the aesthetic features and the durability of veneers.
 This is why every type of veneer is better suited for different situations and needs.

 But, without further ado, let’s go into this guide on types of veneers.

 What are the different types of veneers?

-There are two main types of veneers available in the dental industry and they are known as Porcelain and Composite Resin.
-Both of these materials are used in a wide range of sub-types of veneers such as E-max, zirconia, lumineers, and resin veneers.
+There are two main types of veneers available in the dental industry and they are known porcelain and composite resin.
+Both of these materials are used in a wide range of sub-types of veneers such as E-max, Zirconia, Lumineers, and resin veneers.

 Choosing a veneer depends on your budget, comfort level, dental situation, etc. We will try and make the process easier for you with detailed information about the different types of veneers for your beautiful smile.